 Analog vs. cloud-based keypads

 Managing analog keypads requires time-consuming manual work.
-If you want to add a PIN number or remove a user from the system, you’ll have to go onsite and make those changes within the keypad itself.
+If you want to add a PIN number or remove a user from the system, you’ll have to go on-site and make those changes within the keypad.
 In some cases, you may have to punch in a ‘command number’ to change settings.
 And if you enter the wrong number, you’ll have to start over.
-If you’ve installed multiple keypads at doors or gates throughout your property, this could take forever!
+This could take forever if you’ve installed multiple keypads at doors or gates throughout your property.

-That said, some keypad systems come with software that you can install on a computer, saving you the hassle of manually programming each keypad device.
-So, any change you make using the software is pushed out to all keypads automatically.
+That said, some keypad systems come with software you can install on a computer, saving you the hassle of manually programming each keypad device.
+So, any change you make using the software is automatically pushed out to all keypads.
 But there’s one big downside: You can only install the software on one computer, and only one staff member can use it at a time.

 So, the best keypads are cloud-based.
 Cloud-based keypads store data in the cloud, which means you can manage the system from anywhere on any device.
 With a cloud-based system, you can update access permissions and add or remove tenants from a smartphone, tablet, or computer at any time.